logux/docs/3-concepts/1-node.md

 </details>

 Node ID uses user ID, client ID and random string by [Nano ID] to be unique.
-Node ID contains few blocks splitted by `:`.
+Node ID contains few blocks separated by `:`.

 In `server:iSiqWU5J`: